 Cancer can develop anywhere in the penis but the most common places are under the foreskin and on the glans.

-If a man has any of these symptoms and is prescribed a treatment that does not cause an improvement within two weeks they should be referred to a hospital specialist called a urologist for further assessment.
+If a man has any of these symptoms and is prescribed a treatment by their GP that does not show an improvement after an intial treatment period should ideally be referred to a hospital specialist called a urologist for further assessment.
 In the majority of cases other non-cancerous conditions of the penis (such as those listed below) will be the cause of the symptoms.